 La Salle - Gilcrest is a somewhat small town located in the state of Colorado.
 With a population of 5,072 people and just one neighborhood, La Salle - Gilcrest is the 89th largest community in Colorado.

-When you are in La Salle - Gilcrest, you'll notice that it is more blue-collar than most other communities in America.
-37.86% of La Salle - Gilcrest’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+La Salle - Gilcrest is a blue-collar town, with 37.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, La Salle - Gilcrest is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in La Salle - Gilcrest who work in management occupations (10.93%), food service (9.21%), and office and administrative support (8.86%).

 Also of interest is that La Salle - Gilcrest has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of La Salle - Gilcrest are slightly less educated than the national average of 21.84% for the average city or town: 16.54% of adults in La Salle - Gilcrest have a bachelor's degree or advanced degree
+In terms of college education, the citizens of La Salle - Gilcrest rank slightly lower than the national average.
+16.54% of adults 25 and older in La Salle - Gilcrest have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in La Salle - Gilcrest in 2022 was $36,436, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
 This equates to an annual income of $145,744 for a family of four.
 However, La Salle - Gilcrest contains both very wealthy and poor people as well.